 Multi Checkboxes offer a list of options, and subscribers can select as many options as they would like.
 Multi Checkboxes are useful for gathering preference information, interest areas, demographic information, and any questions where a subscriber should be able to select more than one option.

-Like a radio button block, your multi checkbox block requires a profile property, a set of labels, and a set of values.
+Like a radio button field, your multi checkbox field requires a profile property, a set of labels, and a set of values.

 When a subscriber answers a multi checkbox question, their answer will be stored as a list data type, regardless of how many options they select.

-Once you’ve added blocks and fields to your signup form, learn how to style it to match your brand.
+Once you’ve added blocks and fields to your sign-up form, learn how to style it to match your brand.
 When you’re ready to publish a popup or flyout form, just click Publish to set it live on your site, or add the form’s embed code to your site if you’ve chosen an embedded form.
-Once your form is live, learn how to view responses to your form or message your subscribers.